Fuhad-Olaniyi-Boluwatife/PWC-Call-Centre-Analysis-Using-Microsoft-Excel/README.md

 ## Problem Statement
 This project provides clear insights into customer service operations to help improve call centre performance.
 Here's what we track:
 - **Overall Performance Snapshot** – A quick summary of call volume, agent activity, and customer behaviour to see how the call centre is doing as a whole.
-- **Individual Agent Performance** – Tracks each agent’s stats, including call resolution rates and answered vs. missed calls, with filters to check performance by time of day (morning/afternoon/evening).
+- **Individual Agent Performance** – Tracks each agent’s stats, including call resolution rates, call answered, call missed calls, with filters to check their monthly performance.
-- **Call Trends Over Time** – Identifies patterns like busiest days of the week or month to help with staffing and resource planning.
+- **Call Trends Over Time** – Identifies patterns like busiest days of the week to help with staffing and resource planning.
 - **Customer Problems & Solutions** – Lists common issues customers face and shows how many were resolved, helping measure how well agents handle problems.
 - **Core Call Centre Metrics** – Key numbers like total calls, answered/missed calls, and resolved/unresolved issues to track overall efficiency.
-- **Service Quality & Efficiency** – Measures like average call time, speed of answering, customer ratings (if available), and how many customers each agent helps per month.
+- **Service Quality & Efficiency** – Measures like average call time, speed of answering, customer ratings, and how many customers each agent helps per month.